 - 4 Pin Power Port

 Each RGB LED consumes about 80 mW of power, so the total 256 LEDs will consume at least 20.48 W of power.
 The module comes with an onboard Texas Instrument TP5450 step down converter.
 The step-down power module can deliver 5V/5A from an input source of 5.5V to 36V.

 The RGB Matrix Tile is similar to the Micro RGB Matrix Tile.
 It is also a 16x16 RGB LED panel that supports daisy chaining.
 The RGBs used on this board are WorldSemi WS2812B-3535s LEDs.
 Compared to the Micro RGB Matrix Tile, this board is 8.0x8.0 sq. cm and provides higher brightness.
 The larger size and higher brightness provides makes this particular tile ideal for use in larger displays that can be viewed at greater distances.
 The tradeoff is the lower resolution due to the greater pitch between LEDs in the board.

 RGB Matrix Tile module from Gumstix

 The WiFi RGB LED Matrix display uses USB Type-C power delivery, which is capable of powering over 1000 RGB LEDs.
 The module also contains a WiFi MCU ATSAMW25 for controlling the LEDs, which can be easily programmed with the Arduino IDE.
-Geppetto's new Type-C power delivery module is capable of 100 W of power to a set of daisy-chained RGB LED panel modules.
+Upverter's new Type-C power delivery module is capable of 100 W of power to a set of daisy-chained RGB LED panel modules.
 The data and power connections on the back side of the board can be used to daisy chain multiple RGB Matrix Tile boards.

 WiFi RGB LED Matrix module from Gumstix